 Processing time will be system (i.e. amount of RAM and number of cores) and setting (i.e. n_loops and n_sims ratio) dependent.
-The test_survey function will print a progress bar, generated using the progress package [21], which details percent completion and will also include an estimate time of arrival (eta) after the first step of the loop completes.
+The test_survey function will print a progress bar, generated using the progress package [32], which details percent completion and will also include an estimate time of arrival (eta) after the first step of the loop completes.
 The test_surveys function therefore includes an option for exporting intermediate results to a local directory, via the export_dir argument, and the resume_test function can be used to resume a test_surveys run that had to be stopped part way through the process.
 The final object produced will be a list that includes all objects from sim_abundance and sim_distribution with the table of survey designs tested (named surveys) and tables produced by strat_error that end with the names _strat_error and _strat_error_stats.
 These tables include a survey column to allow merging of the survey protocol table with the error tables.
 Objects produced by sim_survey (set and sampling details) and run_strat (full stratified analysis results) are not retained to minimize object size.
 Like other core functions, some convenience functions are included in SimSurvey for creating interactive plots of the results from test_surveys.
 For instance a series of plotting functions ending in _fan produces fan charts where stratified estimates of abundance from each simulated survey are converted into a series of quantiles to depict the probability that estimates fall within a particular range.
 True values of abundance available to the survey are overlaid on the series of probability envelopes.
-These plots help visually assess the level of precision and bias from a specific set of survey protocol.
+These plots help visually assess the level of precision and bias from a specific set of survey protocol; ideally, the probability envelopes will be tightly centered around the true values.
 The three lines of code below will produce interactive fan charts for stratified estimates of total abundance, abundance at length and abundance at age, respectively (e.g. Figure 5, 6, 7).